alexbosworth/balanceofsatoshis/CONTRIBUTING.md

 - Prefer using function iteration like map and forEach over for and while
 - Use arrow functions and not `function` functions whenever possible
 - Functions should only take and return a single object as argument, result
+- Use the || flags to select between truthy variable options
+- Use !! to explicitly coerce non Bool variables to Boolean

 ### Errors